KinesteX/KinesteX-SDK-Kotlin/ContentAPI.md

 - **Button Click Listener**: When the button is clicked, a coroutine is launched in the lifecycle scope.
 - **Switch to IO Dispatcher**: The `withContext(Dispatchers.IO)` block ensures that the network request is performed on an IO thread, preventing UI blocking.
 - **Fetch Content**: The `fetchContent` function is called with the necessary parameters to fetch the desired content.
+You can uncomment the relevant lines to fetch lists or specific items based on your needs.
 - **Handle Result**: After fetching, the result is passed to `handleAPIResult` to process the response.

 ### Fetch Content Function